Chișinău railway station: History

-International services
+Services

+By April 2026, principally only international trains service Chişinău station.

+A daily service to Bucharest exists as well as daily service connecting to Kyiv.
+After a April 2026 test run, Ukrainian Railways Train 351/352 now continues on to Revaca near the Chișinău Airport, where it is met by a shuttle bus to the terminal to give Ukrainians access to air transport while their country's airspace remains closed due to the war.

+All other trains have been suspended.
+There are no regional trains as of April 2026, all trains to Transnistria (Tiraspol and Bender) have been suspended as well.

-In addition to local trains, international services operate from Chișinău to Bucharest, Kyiv, Moscow (all daily), Minsk (Tuesday, Friday, and Sunday), and Warsaw (Monday, Wednesday, and Friday).
-Daily trains also run to Saint Petersburg and Odesa.
-There are several trains each week to Iași in Romania, and daily services to Tiraspol.
+In the past, international services operated from Chișinău to Kyiv, Moscow (all daily), Minsk (Tuesday, Friday, and Sunday), and Warsaw (Monday, Wednesday, and Friday).
+Daily trains also ran to Saint Petersburg and Odesa.
+There have been several trains each week to Iași in Romania, and daily services to Tiraspol.

 The station is equipped as an international port of entry/exit, with a customs hall, and border control.
 International services arrive at and depart from platform 1, whose concourse can be closed off with barriers to create a contained customs zone.